arcanecode/PSCore-QuickStart/Demo/ReadMe.md

 This folder contains the individual demo files.
 Please see the ReadMe in the root folder for more information.

+This project is included in my Pluralsight course "PowerShell 7 Quick Start for Developers on Linux, macOS, and Windows".
+See my [About Me](http://arcanecode.me) page for a link to the course.

 ---

 ## Author Information